ALL

 • think that your baby is moving less

-Strong and long contractions can sometimes happen.
-If this happens to you, call your midwife or come back to the hospital.
+Strong, long contractions can happen.
+If they do, call your midwife or come back to the hospital.
 You might need medicine to relax your uterus.